Backstock Overview

 Getting Started

-• This is the same printer used for other sticky labels
+• A Zebra ZD411 Ethernet-connected printer (this is the same printer used for other sticky labels)

 To Print a Label